lokefu/Text_Summarization_using_Transformer-XL/README.md

 ## Dataset

 The datasets used in this project are included in the repository and were downloaded from Hugging Face in `dataset.ipynb`.
-The model was fine-tuned specifically on the cnn_dailymail dataset, `train_subset.pt` and `val_subset.pt`.
+The model was fine-tuned specifically on the pre-processed cnn_dailymail dataset, `train_subset.pt` and `val_subset.pt`.
+You can also download our pre-processed dataset from `https://drive.google.com/drive/folders/1E6Yk9Z-q2bkrw5MeAhepzaEHjDlBbQEp?usp=drive_link`.

 ## Acknowledgments